Va1orance/Stern/README.md

   SFB: 0.40%
   SFS: 4.65%    (Red/Alt: 0.70% | 3.95%)

-  LH/RH: 49.77% | 50.23%r
+  LH/RH: 49.77% | 50.23%
 ```
-As mentioned so many times already, this in SNTHR (but in essentially the same layout as SNTH).
+As mentioned so many times already, this is SNTHR (the same layout as SNTH).
 It bears close resemblance to both Stern and Dusk, but came before both.
 This layout again uses an index LHM stack, but features more Stern-like other features.
-There isn't really much for me to say other than this is like a mix of Dusk and Stern.
-It's a good layout (probably move the M into LSB like Dusk) that works.
+I would reccomend a MV swap similar to Dusk, but otherwise is solid.

 As of writing this (using Stern), I have reached 160 WPM on Monkeytype 60s, and can comfortably hit 100-120 WPM on sentences.
 It certainly does a good job, and feels comfortable, but I do feel that the M position could be resolved, as well as the general usage of the bottom row.
 I'd feel comfortable recommending people to try this, but do realize that this is a high alternation layout, instead of the usual high roll layout.
 Otherwise, try out Dusk or SNTH, both are good options as well.
-If you want minimal bottom row usage, you can check my layout family: Night.
+If you want minimal bottom row usage, you can check out my new layout family: Night.